Rinzii/ccmath/tools/asmlab/knowledge/README.md

 # CCMath asmlab: CPU knowledge base

-Selected microarchitecture facts for CCMath asmlab report annotations.
-Source-attributed, scoped, and confidence-tagged.
-Not a full uops.info or Agner scrape.
+Selected microarchitecture facts for asmlab report notes.
+Source-attributed, not a full uops.info or Agner scrape.

 See [../README.md](../README.md) for the full asmlab guide.